Facing Cancer as a Friend

 It’s a great read if you know of anyone who has cancer or a cancer victim’s caregiver.
 She has a great Christian insight into what questions to ask, answers to questions, gifts for the cancer person and caregivers, a lot of thoughtful ideas to help you get through each day.
 It brought me some peace of mind.”

 More Reasons to Buy Facing Cancer as a Friend…

 “Facing Cancer as a Friend is one of the most practical and helpful guides for walking beside someone facing cancer that I have read.
-As someone who has several friends that have recently faced this horrendous disease, I frequently read blog articles detailing “How to help” or “What not to say” or, more importantly, “What TO say to someone facing cancer”.
+As someone who has several friends that have recently faced this horrendous disease, I frequently read blog articles detailing “How to help” or “What not to say” or, more importantly, “What TO say to someone facing cancer.”
 I love that this book takes all of those articles I’ve read (along with a whole lot more information!!) and puts them all in one place for easy reference and ideas.

 “This book is jam-packed with practical advice for anyone who has a friend with cancer.
-Heather tells you from personal experience: what to say or not to say, how to help, how to handle visits and phone calls, practical gift-giving ideas, and much more.
-And if there’s anything you’re still wondering about, she invites you to send questions directly to her via email.
+Heather tells you from personal experience: what to say or not to say, how to help, handle visits and phone calls, practical gift-giving ideas, and much more.
+And if there’s anything you’re still wondering about, she invites you to send questions directly to her via e-mail.
 This book is a must-read for anyone who has a friend with cancer.”

-Buy your copy of Facing Cancer as a Friend, today!
+Buy Facing Cancer as a Friend today!